dudarev/ml-book/README.markdown

 "[Programming Collective Intelligence](http://shop.oreilly.com/product/9780596529321.do)" by Toby Segaran.

-Mark Pilgrim book and and, in particular, his "Dive into Python".
+Mark Pilgrim book and, in particular, his "Dive into Python".